wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/3-exercise-retrieve-control-information-returned-from-microsoft-graph.md

 dotnet new console -o graphconsoleapp
 ```

-After creating the application, run the following commands to ensure your new project runs correctly.
+After creating the application, run the following commands to ensure your new project runs correctly:

 ```console
 cd graphconsoleapp